 In this regard, CCEPs and TTEPs should put in place necessary controls and arrangements, and regularly assess their effectiveness, such that they can, amongst other things, (i) assign unique BCAN to each of their Northbound trading clients, (ii) ensure BCAN client type and CID submitted to the Exchange is accurate and up to date, (iii) keep BCANs strictly confidential, (iv) ensure BCAN assignment is correct, and (v) ensure BCAN consent with adequate coverage is obtained from clients before proceeding with order placing.
+Regardless whether the controls and arrangements are performed by CCEPs or TTEPs themselves or are outsourced to / handled by their affiliates, CCEPs and TTEPs are accountable for the effectiveness of the controls and arrangements pertaining to the aforementioned areas.
 In addition, CCEPs and TTEPs are reminded that once a BCAN was assigned to a client, it shall not be changed and shall not be reused for other clients, unless with the prior written approval from the Exchange.
 Comprehensive guidelines should be in place to ensure that the controls and arrangements are being implemented as designed and in a consistent manner.
 Furthermore, adequate training should be provided to staff involved in BCAN-related process on a regular and on-going basis.

-The Exchange wishes to draw CCEP's and TTEP's attention to some of the good practices that we observed during the onsite inspection:
+The Exchange wishes to draw CCEPs' and TTEPs' attention to some of the good practices that we observed during the onsite inspection:

-- (a) In order to avoid treating a client with multiple accounts as different clients, and inadvertently assigning that client with multiple BCANs as a result, some CCEPs/TTEPs would request the client to declare in its account opening form that he/she has not opened any account with the firm previously.
-Some CCEPs/TTEPs would also compare other client information (e.g. address, contact number) to identify any potential matches. - (b) To handle multiple trading accounts setup arrangement (e.g. cash and margin accounts, master/sub-accounts, fund and fund manager accounts etc.) in a prudent manner, some CCEPs/TTEPs assign BCANs based on the ID number for individual clients and business registration number for corporate clients, rather than on trading account level.

-- (c) Some CCEPs/TTEPs conduct independent review on all client information obtained during onboarding to ensure data accuracy. - (d) Some CCEPs/TTEPs perform regular review on all data in the BCAN-CID Mapping File, including but not limited to changes (e.g. addition/deletion/amendment) and timely reconciliation between internal system records and the BCAN-CID mapping file to ensure the CIDs submitted to the Exchange are complete, accurate and up-to-date. - (e) Adopt automation and minimize manual intervention as much as possible.
+- (i) In order to avoid treating a client with multiple accounts as different clients, and inadvertently assigning that client with multiple BCANs as a result, some CCEPs/TTEPs would request the client to declare in its account opening form that he/she has not opened any account with the firm previously.
+Some CCEPs/TTEPs would also compare other client information (e.g. address, contact number) to identify any potential matches. - (ii) To handle multiple trading accounts setup arrangement (e.g. cash and margin accounts, master/sub-accounts, fund and fund manager accounts etc.) in a prudent manner, some CCEPs/TTEPs assign BCANs based on the ID number for individual clients and business registration number for corporate clients, rather than on trading account level. - (iii) Some CCEPs/TTEPs conduct independent review on all client information obtained during onboarding to ensure data accuracy. - (iv) Some CCEPs/TTEPs perform regular review on all data in the BCAN-CID Mapping File, including but not limited to changes (e.g. addition/deletion/amendment) and timely reconciliation between internal system records and the BCAN-CID mapping file to ensure the CIDs submitted to the Exchange are complete, accurate and up-to-date. - (v) Adopt automation and minimize manual intervention as much as possible.
 Where manual procedures are involved in BCAN assignment and submission process, makerchecker mechanism is implemented with audit trail and properly documented in the written policies and procedures.

 CCEPs and TTEPs are encouraged to make reference to our Compliance Bulletin (Ref.
-No.: MSM/007/2023 and MSM/002/2022) which listed out some common deficiencies and related issues identified, and also good practices observed with respect to compliance with the relevant BCAN requirements.
+No.: MSM/005/2024, MSM/007/2023 and MSM/002/2022) which listed out some common deficiencies and related issues identified, and also good practices observed with respect to compliance with the relevant BCAN requirements.